s1rd4v3/gitlab-runner-meteor/README.md

 > If you are defining tags like i did in my example, you need to set those tags on your runner via Gitlab-CI settings too.
 If not, your build status will stay pending!

+### Fix lftp certificate validation error
+You need to perform the following actions as gitlab-runner user (`sudo su gitlab-runner`)
+- create ~/.lftprc file with `ssl:verify-certificate false` if certificate validation fails

 ### Usefull links
 * [gitlab-runner config](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md)
 * [.gitlab-ci.yml](http://doc.gitlab.com/ci/yaml/README.html)